-Within 5 days (as in AG 5610) after notification of long-term suspension or expulsion, the long-term suspension or expulsion may be appealed, in writing, to the Superintendent.
+Within 5 days (per ag5610, Emergency Removal, Suspension, and Expulsion of Students) after notification of long-term suspension or expulsion, the long-term suspension or expulsion may be appealed, in writing, to the Superintendent.
 The appeal will also be formal in nature with sworn testimony before official(s) designated by the Board of Education.
 The appeal will be heard in an open session unless the student or the student's parent or guardian requests a closed session.
 Again, the right to representation is available.
 All opportunity to earn grades or credit ends when a student is expelled.